LuxyCeremy/MIDI-RANGER-Tutorials/Render.md

 * If you want to render video like this, you must have more than 30Gb space. (for temporary storage, typically 1080p60 may cast 5-7Gb per minute)

 ## PREPARE
-####  You can escape this part if your "C:/" does not lack space.
-If you do like this, you will be able to render PNG sequence to a directory you want rather than defaultly in "C:/".
+####  You can skip this part if your "C:/" does not lack space.
+If you do like this, you will be able to render PNG sequence to a directory you want rather than defaultly "C:/".
 1. Run MIDI RANGER Casually.
 2. Go to
     > ### C:\Users\\[Username]\AppData\Local\MyProject4\Saved